 How are mental disorders diagnosed?

-In order to determine your mental health problems and psychiatric needs in order to recover, the consultant psychiatrists at your residential rehab will often base your treatment plan on the following information:
+To determine your mental health problems and psychiatric needs in order to recover, the consultant psychiatrists at your residential rehab will often base your treatment plan on the following information:

 - They will ask about your medical history, physical and mental disorders in you or your family.